pakosiek/tic-tac-toe/README.md

 # Tic-Tac-Toe: Unbeatable Minimax AI

 A classic Tic-Tac-Toe game with a perfect, unbeatable AI opponent.
-This project demonstrates core game logic and advanced algorithmic implementation.

 ## Technologies used: